-Over the recent years, there has been buzz that claims e-mail marketing is dead.
-Although social media and mobile marketing have received a lot of attention, e-mail marketing still remains the cornerstone of digital marketing.
-In fact, with a strong content marketing approach, e-mail is more powerful than ever.
-According to Forrester Research, 838 billion e-mails were sent in 2013, nearly three times the number of stars in the Milky Way.
-E-mail marketing helps boost customer loyalty with your brand, drive business to on- and offline channels, integrate multi-marketing channels and fuel the growth of social networks.
+Over the recent years, there has been buzz that claims email marketing is dead.
+Although social media and mobile marketing have received a lot of attention, email marketing still remains the cornerstone of digital marketing.
+In fact, with a strong content marketing approach, email is more powerful than ever.
+Email marketing helps boost customer loyalty with your brand, drive business to on- and offline channels, integrate multi-marketing channels and fuel the growth of social networks.
 One of the main problems small and medium-sized businesses face today is knowing where exactly to get started.
-Here are some tips to help you leverage e-mail to drive your business forward:
+Here are some tips to help you leverage email to drive your business forward:

-Building your list is probably the most important part of e-mail marketing.
-It is important to make sure everyone on your list has opted in to receive marketing e-mails.
+Building your list is probably the most important part of email marketing.
+It’s important to make sure everyone on your list has opted in to receive marketing emails.
 We recommend you follow these industry standards:

 - Always put your customers first by marketing the benefits they will receive.

-- Find consumers where they are (in-store, online, at events) and generate list growth, do not buy it.
+- Find consumers where they are (in-store, online, at events) and generate list growth, don’t buy it.

-- Use a provider that enables seamless follow-up: once the consumer signs up, send your subscriber an immediate confirmation or “welcome” e-mail.
+- Use a provider that enables seamless follow-up: once the consumer signs up, send your new subscriber an immediate confirmation or “welcome” email.

-- Promote an online competition like a free giveaway and ask entrants to sign up or submit with their e-mail address.
+- Promote an online contest like a free giveaway, and have entrants sign up or submit with their email address.

 - Add an opt-in form to the homepage of your website or blog.

-- Partner with a complimentary business and arrange for them to promote your newsletter.
+- Partner with a complementary business and have them promote your newsletter.

-When determining the ESP you should choose, it is important to have an idea of how many subscribers you have and in some cases how often you plan to e-mail them.
+When determining the ESP you should choose, it’s important to have an idea of how many subscribers you have, and in some cases, how often you plan to email them.
 Most ESPs base their pricing plans on these factors.

-There is a large selection of ESPs to choose - ranging from easy to use Web-based solutions to robust on-premise providers.
-As a small business getting started you should consider a solution that will help you grow, cost you minimal and does not lock you into large contracts.
+There is a large selection of ESPs ranging from easy to use web-based solutions to robust on-premise providers.
+As a small business getting started you should consider a solution that will help you grow, cost you minimal, and doesn’t lock you into large contracts.
+Here are some suggestions:

-You have about three seconds to capture the attention of your readers when they open an e-mail.
+You have about three seconds to capture the attention of your readers when they open an email.1

-Your content should strengthen the relationship with your audience by providing them with beneficial information in a timely manner.
-Here are some quick tips to always remember when creating an e-mail:
+Your content should deepen the relationship with your audience by providing them with beneficial information in a timely manner.
+Here are some quick tips to always remember when creating an email:

 - Make sure your brand name is included in the FROM name.

-- Subject lines should be 35 characters or less (and do not use all caps).
+- Subject lines should be 35 characters or less (and don’t use all caps).

 - Calls-to-action should be clear and enticing.